michaelpq/michaelpq.github.io/manuals/tools/flamegraph/index.markdown

 ---

-FlameGraph is a utility tool able to produce pictures of profiles, for example taken with perf.
-First close the upstream repository with the following command:
+FlameGraph is a utility tool able to produce pictures of profiles, for example taken with [perf](/manuals/postgresql/perf/), which is used throughout this page.
+First clone the upstream repository with the following command:

     git clone https://github.com/brendangregg/FlameGraph flamegraph